title: Meet Khmer Type Designer Sovichet Tep

 I always put these concerns on the table when I design a new typeface.
 It needs a lot of effort and time.

-- To contact Sovichet, please email him at sovichet.tep [@] gmail.com.
-Or visit his blog at sovichet.info.
+To contact Sovichet, please email him at sovichet.tep [@] gmail.com.

-- If you want to suggest anyone for an interview, please send an email to hello [at] kokitree.com.
+- If you want to suggest anyone for an interview, please send me an email.